 Supermarket shop with coupons and points

 Most big supermarkets have point collections when you shop that you can then use to get money off.
 Find the best one and shop with them.
-There are also lots of online shops dedicated to posting coupons that you can use to get money off.
+There are also lots of online shops dedicated to post coupons that you can use to get money off.

 Use training colleges

 Training colleges are great.
-You can get your hair cut or beauty regime carried out for a fraction of the price by students.
+You can get your haircut or beauty regime carried out for a fraction of the price by students.
 They will all be towards the end of their training and under supervision.
 There are even training colleges that offer car maintenance services.

 Move in with flatmates